 BIOGRAPHY

 Egemen's works are a reflection of an ever-evolving stream of consciousness, akin to the intricate dynamic between a sculptor and their sculpture.
-This artistic stream unfolds seamlessly, where unpredictable, unstable, concentrated, vibrating, obsessive, and oscillating primal gestures seamlessly transition into expectation-shattering, vivid, dynamic, and pulsating moments, creating immersive, atmospheric spaces.
-Within the captivating surprises of this musical narrative, he fearlessly incorporates historical references that deliver a punch of humour with a touch of grotesque, brutal and gothic, adding layers of intrigue and amusement to his work.
+This artistic stream unfolds seamlessly, where unpredictable, unstable, concentrated, vibrating, obsessive, oscillating primal gestures, expectation-shattering, vivid, dynamic, and pulsating moments seamlessly transition into immersive, atmospheric spaces.